opensiddur/fonts/README.txt

     Asakim, Dragon, Nehama, and Paskol (by Printer Killer) FreeMono, FreeSans, and FreeSerif (by the GNU FreeFont Project) Pfennig (by David Johnson)
+	Felix007 (by Felix Wasserstein)
+	OSP Le Patin Helvète (by Ludivine Loiseau)
+	Noot, Carmelit, and Ptil (by Amos Jerbi)

 10 Non-Hebrew Fonts for